-A few years ago, I learned about the potential health risk of using a store bought deodorant.
-Many people are unaware that most store bought antiperspirants are considered over the counter drugs.
-Because of this the FDA regulates them.
-This is due to the use of aluminum salt, which blocks the pores and prevents perspiration which changes body function.
+A few years ago, I learned about the potential health risk of using a store-bought deodorant.
+Many people don’t know that many store-bought antiperspirants are considered drugs.
+Because of this, the FDA regulates them.
+This is due to the use of aluminum salt.
+Aluminum salt blocks the pores and prevents perspiration.
+This changes body function.
 Many also contain parabens, which are preservatives that are widely used in personal care products.

-Regular use of aluminum increases risk of Alzheimer disease and breast cancer.
-Paraben usage also increases risk of breast cancer.
+Regular use of aluminum increases the risk of Alzheimer’s disease and breast cancer.
+Paraben usage also increases the risk of breast cancer.
 Meanwhile, these ingredients have been deemed safe by the FDA and continue to be used.

 So my next step was to start looking for recipes that might work.
 The results?
 I managed to find a recipe that worked even better than any other product.

-Here is the recipe that I put together….
+Here is the natural homemade deodorant recipe I put together!

 - 2½ tbsp extra virgin coconut oil